aditi5050/Explore-Blockchain-with-me/README.md

 That’s basically **Blockchain**:

 * A **decentralized, immutable, transparent digital ledger**
-* It records transactions in order, securely, across **a whole network of computers** 💻💻💻.
+* It records transactions in order, securely, across **a whole network of computers**.
 * Data is stored in “blocks” 📦 → each locked with cryptography → and linked together to form a **chain** ⛓️.
 * No one boss, no one server.
 Just **community power** 🌍.